Corporate Governance

 16

-Policy and procedure for nominating candidates for director and Audit & Supervisory Board member
+Policy and Procedure for Appointing and Dismissing Management, and Nominating Candidates for Director and Audit & Supervisory Board Member

 The policy on nomination of candidates for Audit & Supervisory Board member involves a comprehensive examination of whether the person has knowledge regarding finance and accounting, a general understanding of the Company’s business and diverse perspectives on corporate management.